 In general, the physiological effects are not significant, but may include dizziness, nausea, weakness, muscle aching, shivering, abdominal pain, dilation of pupils (mydriasis), mild-to-moderate increase in heart rate (tachycardia) and breathing (tachypnea) and elevation of blood pressure.
 Generally, body temperature remains normal.
 However, pronounced physical symptoms such as severe stomach pain, persistent vomiting, diarrhoea etc. have been recorded.

 Both psilocybin and psilocin can be produced synthetically, but this form of the drug is not often found.
 Users purchase hallucinogenic mushrooms and by-products from smartshops and on the Internet, or pick them wild.
 The cubensis varieties are cultivated specifically (mostly in the Netherlands).
-The types of magic mushrooms most commonly sold by smartshops in the Netherlands are the Psilocybe cubensis varieties, notably the Psilocybe mexicana.
+The types of magic mushrooms most commonly sold by smartshops in the Netherlands are the Psilocybe cubensis varieties.

 Online shops sell a variety of hallucinogenic mushroom products ranging from fresh mushrooms to spore prints, spawnbags and growkits.
 The majority of online shops offer international shipping, although most sites do not ship to countries where sales are prohibited.